Mihira20/RetailSense/README.md

 **Why it failed:** Tavily returns live/recent news, not 2010-2012 archives.
 Correlating 2022 news sentiment with 2012 sales is meaningless.
 Additionally, the LLM outputs coarse discrete values (-0.2, -0.1, 0.1, 0.2) that lack the granularity needed to capture sales variance.
 Correlation analysis confirmed this: r=0.04.

 **The deeper finding:** Feature importance analysis showed department identity (score: 7,316) dominates all other signals.
-Structural factors — what you're selling, store size, location — matter far more than temporal or external signals.
+Structural factors, what you're selling, store size, and location matter far more than temporal or external signals.
 This explains why even holiday flags scored near zero in importance.

 ---